 [I Hope You Have A Pleasant Memorial Day Weekend.
-Scroll Down For New Stuff.
+I wrote this back before I had a blog.
 Uncle Bobby Stays 'til Tuesday.]

 He gazes out of the photo, mute, enigmatic, not quite smiling, and speaks to me across the decades.

 When I was a little boy, amusements were few and far between.
 Television was still in black and white for us, and after the reruns of Gilligan's Island and The Three Stooges, not much was on the idiot box, as my father called it.